puppetlabs/puppet-docs/source/guides/module_guides/bgtm.md

 The ideal module is one that is designed to manage a single piece of software from installation through setup, configuration, and service management.

-We acknowledge that there are many variations in software that modules may manage.
+We acknowledge that there are many variations in software that modules can manage.
 A large majority of modules should be able to follow this best practices structure.
-However, we acknowledge that this structure may not be appropriate for some.
-Where possible, we will call out this incompatibility and recommend best practice alternatives.
+However, we acknowledge that this structure might not be appropriate for some.
+Where possible, we call out this incompatibility and recommend best practice alternatives.

-This section will cover:
+This section covers:

 * [2a.
 How to design your module's classes](#a-class-design)
 * [2b.
 How to develop useful parameters](#b-parameters)